erochest/tardi/cline_docs/active_context.md

 12. Regularly update documentation and memory bank files throughout the process

 ## Active Decisions and Considerations
+- Function and Lambda implementation decisions:
+  - Functions are stored as Value::Function with Callable enum
+  - Lambdas are functions without names
+  - Using return stack for function call management
+  - Jump operations handle control flow
+  - Function compilation maintains a stack of functions/lambdas
+  - Functions can be defined and called at runtime
+  - Error handling for type mismatches and invalid operations

 - Using iterator pattern for scanner output
 - Program structure contains constants, instructions, and op_table
 - Separate error types for scanner, compiler, and VM phases